-This diagram tracks the changes in the two metrics associated with school re-opening, the test positivity and the number of case per 100,000, both over a two week period (Sunday-Saturday).
-The "look ahead" point is a partial period, which gives an indication of the upcoming status.
-The arrow shows the trajectory of these values.
-As of this report, Marion County's values suggests it will continuing distance learning.
+This diagram tracks the changes in the two metrics associated with school re-opening, the test positivity and the number of case per 100,000, both of which are calculated over a two week period (Sunday-Saturday).
+The OHA is changing how positivity is calculated, which will act to lower the percent positivity.
+However, the current case rate places Marion County in the continuing distance learning category.

 This map displays the cumulative number of cases per 100,000 by geographic area, highlighting areas of high infection rates.
-The precent increase value is displayed in the table is to help show how infection transition is changing in the near term.
+The precent increase value is displayed in the table is to help show how infection tranmission is changing in the near term.
 Dates reflect symtom onset date.

-Rate of COVID-19 sporadic cases by zip code in Marion County per 100,000 population, 1/1/20 - 11/14/20, ORPHEUS & Census Bureau
+Rate of COVID-19 sporadic cases by zip code in Marion County per 100,000 population, 1/1/20 - 11/28/20, ORPHEUS & Census Bureau